prashantvermaiiitb/simple-react-node-app/README.md

 9. For the running webpack dev server

-   > {"dev": "webpack-dev-server --mode development --open "}
+   > {"dev": "webpack-dev-server --mode development --open --hot"}

 10. by default webpack4.0 needs minimal settings and it's entry point will **./src/index.js** and output will be generated in **dist/name-of-the-file** here (default name is main.js for the bundle)